DaviDevMod/focus-trap/packages/focus-trap/README.md

 ```

 > **Note**
-> The normalised `roots` are updated at every <kbd>Tab</kbd> key press to account for any relevant mutaion (eg, elements attached to or detached from the DOM) so they only represent a snapshot of an ever changing array of elements.
+> The normalised `roots` are updated at every <kbd>Tab</kbd> key press to account for any relevant mutation (eg, elements attached to or detached from the DOM) so they only represent a snapshot of an ever changing array of elements.

 This value is rarely useful, it may be used to eg, implement a [stack](<https://en.wikipedia.org/wiki/Stack_(abstract_data_type)>) of focus traps.

 ## Dependencies

-The only dependency is [true-myth](https://github.com/true-myth/true-myth), used simply to liberate funcitons from exceptions (as side effects) by including them in the return value.
+The only dependency is [true-myth](https://github.com/true-myth/true-myth), used simply to liberate functions from exceptions (as side effects) by including them in the return value.

 It makes the codebase more robust and self-explanatory.